Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Preliminary Study

-We conducted a preliminary study to investigate the causes of contextual unfaithfulness in RAG.
-Two key factors are hypothesized to underlie this issue: (i) irrelevant retrieval content, where passages loosely related to the query introduce misleading information; (ii) knowledge conflict between the context and the internal knowledge of the model, which leads the model to prioritize its parametric memory over the retrieved evidence.
-To assess contextual faithfulness, we designed two controlled scenarios.
-In the first scenario, the original context is augmented with passages that are semantically aligned with the query but topically irrelevant, introducing unrelated knowledge.
-In the second scenario, selected entities in the context are altered to incorporate counterfactual knowledge, thereby inducing knowledge conflict with the model’s internal knowledge acquired during pretraining.
+Based on the consensus reached through existing works~\cite{ji2023survey, bi2024context, zhang2025faithfulrag, yuan2025exploiting}, there are two key factors that underlie this issue: (i) Knowledge conflict between the contextual and internal knowledge of the model.
+Since the models tend to prioritize their parametric memory over the external evidence. (ii) Contextual noise with weak relevance to the task.
+As the model's attention will be drawn to this noise.
+To assess these two factors, we designed two controlled scenarios.
+In the \textit{knowledge conflicting} scenario, we select several key entities in the context and replace them with other entities of the same type to construct counterfactual knowledge.
+By doing these, we introduce inconsistencies between the context and model knowledge to construct knowledge conflicts.
+In the \textit{noisy} scenario, the original context is augmented with passages that are semantically aligned with the query but topically irrelevant, introducing unrelated knowledge.

-\textbf{Performance Degradation in Both Scenarios}.
-Experimental results are presented in Figure~\ref{fig:pre_exp}.
-As shown, all models exhibit a decline in accuracy under both conditions.
-In the scenario with irrelevant retrieval content added to the context, the accuracy of all three models dropped by over 10\%, indicating that such noisy inputs can mislead the models and negatively affect their outputs.
-In contrast, the introduction of conflicting knowledge resulted in an even more pronounced performance decline: \texttt{LLaMA-3.1-8B-Instruct} experienced a 31\% drop, and \texttt{Mistral-7B-v0.3} decreases by 24\%.
-These results suggest that contextual information contradicting the model’s parametric knowledge has a substantially greater impact on performance.

-\textbf{Error Analysis}.
-Table~\ref{tab:pre_case} summarizes the primary causes of these errors.
-When the context contains irrelevant information, the model often allocates attention to distracting noise, resulting in incorrect responses.
-Additionally, when context conflicts with internal knowledge, the model tends to favor parametric memory over provided evidence.
-These observations highlight two distinct yet complementary challenges for RAG systems: sensitivity to irrelevant context and over-reliance on internal knowledge in the presence of conflict.